2025 United Nations Ocean Conference: High Seas Treaty

+Voluntary commitments

 At the conference, the Solomon Islands and Vanuatu reached an agreement on the creation of the Melanesian Ocean Reserve, which will safeguard the two countries' national waters, as well as those of Papua New Guinea and the exclusive economic zone of New Caledonia, for a total of more than 6000000 km2.
 It will be the world's first multinational Indigenous-led marine reserve.
 French Polynesia also announced the creation of a 4800000 km2 marine protected area.
 Spain has announced its intention to create five new protected areas.

-The High Seas Treaty was a major focus.
-During the summit, the treaty was ratified by 19 nations, bringing the total number of ratifications to 51.
-The treaty needs to be ratified by 60 nations to enter into force.

 The European Commission pledged €1 billion (US$1,162,858,000) to marine conservation.
 Germany launched a programme to remove underwater munitions from its seas, and New Zealand committed US$52 million to ocean governance.

 The 37-country Coalition for a Quiet Ocean was launched during the conference.
 Led by Panama and Canada, the mission of the coalition is to reduce harmful noise pollution in the ocean.
 Noise pollution can interfere with animals' ability to navigate, communicate, and find food, threatening marine biodiversity.

+Indonesia, in collaboration with the World Bank and other partners, introduced a Coral Bond as an innovative financing mechanism to attract private investment for the conservation of coral reef ecosystems within the country's marine protected areas.

+Italy pledged €6.5 million to enhance Coast Guard monitoring capacities in marine protected areas and around offshore oil platforms, including the deployment of satellite-based systems capable of identifying oil spills in real time.

+Canada allocated US$9 million to the Ocean Risk and Resilience Action Alliance to support Small Island Developing States and coastal developing countries in strengthening climate resilience through nature-based approaches.

+Spain announced plans to establish five additional marine protected areas, expanding conservation coverage to 25 per cent of its marine territory.

+A group of United Nations agencies, together with international partners, initiated a co-creation process for One Ocean Finance, aimed at mobilizing substantial new funding from ocean-reliant industries and blue economy sectors.

+Sequel conference

+The next conference is planned to take place in 2028 in South Korea.